-Memory of the Kindertransports in National and International Perspectives
+Memory of the Kindertransports in National and Transnational Perspectives

 Holocaust Studies, Memory Studies, and Exile and Emigration Studies